Learning Feature Embeddings for Discriminant Model based Tracking: Experiments

 \subsection{Implementation Details}

-{ \bfseries Platform.} We implement the proposed DCFST in Python using the PyTorch toolbox~\cite{pytorch}.
-Our experiments are performed on Linux with a Intel E5-2630 CPU @2.20GHz and a single TITAN X (Pascal).
-Our DCFST runs over 30 FPS on average.

-{ \bfseries Training Data.} To increase the generalization capability of the learned feature embeddings, we use the training splits of recently introduced large-scale tracking datasets including TrackingNet~\cite{TrackingNet}, GOT10k~\cite{GOT10k}, and LaSOT~\cite{LaSOT}.
-The pair of training image and test image are sampled from a video snippet within the nearest 100 frames.
+{ \bfseries Training Data.} To increase the generalization ability of the learned feature embeddings, we use the training splits of recent large-scale tracking datasets, including TrackingNet~\cite{TrackingNet}, GOT10k~\cite{GOT10k}, and LaSOT~\cite{LaSOT}, in offline training.
+During network training, each pair of training and test images is sampled from a video snippet within the nearest $50$ frames.
 For training image, we sample a square patch centered at the target, with an area of $5^2$ times the target area.
-For test image, we sample a similar patch, with a random translation and scale relative to the target.
-These cropped regions are then resized to a fixed size $288\times 288$.
-In addition, we use image flipping and color jittering for data augmentation.
+For test image, we sample a similar patch, with a random translation and scale relative to the target's.
+These cropped patches are then resized to a fixed size $288\times 288$.
+We use image flipping and color jittering for data augmentation.

-{ \bfseries Learning Setting.} For the backbone network, we freeze all weights during training.
-For the head network, weights are randomly initialized with zero-mean Gaussian distributions.
-We train the head network for 40 epochs with 1500 iterations per epoch and 48 image pairs per batch, giving a total training time of less than 30 hours on a single TITAN X (Pascal) GPU.
-The ADAM~\cite{ADAM} optimizer is employed with initial learning rate of 0.005, and using a factor 0.2 decay every 15 epochs.
+{ \bfseries Training Setting.} We use the pre-trained model on ImageNet to initialize the weights of our backbone network and freeze them during network training.
+The weights of our head network are randomly initialized with zero-mean Gaussian distributions.
+We train the head network for 40 epochs with 1.5k iterations per epoch and 48 pairs of images per batch, giving a total training time of 30(40) hours for DCFST-18(50) on a single GPU.
+The ADAM~\cite{ADAM} optimizer is employed with initial learning rate of 0.005, using a factor $0.2$ decay every 15 epochs.

-{ \bfseries Parameters.} We sample $31^2$ RoIs for each input image, that is $N=961$.
+{ \bfseries Parameters.} We sample $961$ RoIs in each input image, \emph{e.g.}, $N=961$.
 The regularization parameter $\lambda$ in Eq.~\ref{eq:RR} is set to 0.1.
-Two hyper-parameters $a$ and $c$ in Eq.~\ref{eq:shrinkage_modified} are set to $10$ and $0.2$, respectively.
-The learning rate in Eq.~\ref{eq:update} $\beta$ is set to $0.01$.
+Two hyper-parameters $a$ and $c$ in Eq.~\ref{eq:shrinkage} are set to $10$ and $0.2$, respectively.
+The learning rate $\delta$ in Eq.~\ref{eq:update} is $0.01$.